hohsieh/hec-ras-docker/README.md

 ## Optional Vars:

+#### Limiting/Unlimiting CPU threads
-Set the below vars at the top of /hecras/project/run.sh to override the default values before execution:
+Set the below vars at the top of /hecras/project/run.sh to override the dynamic threading behavior before execution:

 ```
 ## this should be an integer of some kind.